 As they say prevention is better than cure.
 It is good practice to start your car every 5 days or so and let it run for about 5 minutes.
 Moving the car backwards and forwards a few meters is also good for the tyres and oil seals on the car.
 It’s important that you are sure of how to correctly jumpstart your vehicle correctly, says Dewald Ranft, Chairman of the Motor Industry Workshop Association (MIWA), a proud association of the Retail Motor Industry Organisation (RMI).

-“While the jumpstarting procedure is relatively standard for all vehicles on the road today, boost starting can cause serious damage to the vehicle’s electrical system and computer if done incorrectly.
-It’s therefore important to first consult the owner’s manual for any specific boost starting instructions, as well as to identify first where the jumpstart terminals in your car are located.”
+“While the jumpstarting procedure is relatively standard for all vehicles on the road today, jump / boost starting can cause serious damage to a vehicle’s electrical systems and or computer if done incorrectly.
+It’s therefore important to first consult the owner’s manual for any specific boost starting instructions, as well as to ensure that the different locations are identified for the jumpstart terminals in your car.

-Ranft says it’s good to take some time to familiarise yourself with the Positive (+) and Negative (-) terminals of both car batteries so you know exactly which one is which.
+Ranft says it’s good to take some time to familiarise yourself with the Positive (+ RED) and Negative (- BLACK) terminals of both car batteries so you know exactly which one is which.
 All batteries are clearly marked, so if you can’t find it, it’s probably under caked-on corrosion around the terminals.
-He suggests wiping off any battery acid that may have leaked however if the battery is cracked and liquid is leaking out, you should not go any further.
-“If you try to jump start the battery with a crack in it, it could possibly explode.
-It also doesn’t make any sense to jump a cracked battery, as it will die in a few minutes anyway and will need to be replaced.”
+He suggests wiping off any dust or battery acid corrosion that may have formed over time.

 Now you’re ready to connect the car battery jumper cables.
-Usually the Positive battery cable is red or orange, and the Negative, or ground cable is black – but always check for yourself just to be sure, he stresses.
+Usually the Positive battery cable is red or orange, and the Negative, or ground cable is black – but always check and double check yourself before connecting the final jumper cable just to be sure, he stresses.

 Remember that the cables must be connected in the correct order for safety reasons.
-Then do the following:
+Do the following: